wp-plugins/social-master/readme.txt

 1. Widget With Facebook FanPage Total Count
 2. Widget With Facebook Like Your Individual Website Pages
-3. Advanced Widget with all Social Network Buttons
+3. Advanced Widget, Vertical Display with all Social Network Buttons
+4. Advanced Widget, Horizontal Display with all Social Network Buttons
+5. Advanced Widget, Horizontal Display inside pages and posts with shortcode framework
-4. Advanced Widget inside pages and posts with shortcode framework
+6. Advanced Widget, Vertical Display with 3 networks inside pages and posts with shortcode framework

 == Changelog ==

+= 4.2 =
+* Horizontal button display added.
+Looks great inside pages and posts.
+* New Pinterest Button and API
+* New Google Button and API
+* New Youtube Button and API
+* New Spotify Button

 = 4.1 =
 * Wordpress 3.8 Ready